 Digit analyses

 Figure 8 shows the aggregated first digit distributions of the genuine- and fabricated data side-by-side with the expected first digit distributions according to the NBL.
 In the first row the first digit distributions of the means are presented, for both the congruent condition (left column) and incongruent condition (right column).
-The first row indicates that the first digit distributions of the genuine- and fabricated mean response times do not adhere to the NBL.
-The first digit distributions of the standard deviations (second row) adhere to the NBL more than the means at first glance, but still deviate substantially from what would be expected according to the NBL.
+The first row indicates that the first digit distributions of mean response times fail to adhere to the NBL for both the genuine data and the fabricated data.
+The first digit distributions of the standard deviations (second row) better adhere to the NBL than the means at first glance, but still deviate substantially from what would be expected according to the NBL for both the genuine and fabricated data.
 These aggregate results already suggest that using the NBL to test for data fabrication is definitely not appropriate for means and probably also not appropriate for standard deviations.

-The AUROC results indicate that using the Newcomb-Benford Law is at best on par with chance level classification of genuine- and fabricated data.
+The AUROC results indeed corroborate that the Newcomb-Benford Law performs close to chance level in classifying genuine- and fabricated data.
 More specifically, for the congruent standard deviations, using the results of the NBL test are on par with chance classification (AUROC = 0.553, 95% CI [0.389-0.717]).
 Values from other measures showcase that the fabricated data are actually more in line with the NBL than the genuine data.
 Consequently, the genuine data and fabricated data are often wrongly classified.
 This is reflected by the AUROC values that are significantly smaller than .5; congruent means, AUROC = 0.039, 95% CI [0-0.087]; incongruent means, AUROC = 0.024, 95% CI [0-0.059]; incongruent standard deviations, AUROC = 0.156, 95% CI [0.045-0.268].

 Figure 9 shows the aggregated terminal digit distributions of the genuine- and fabricated data side-by-side with the expected terminal digit distributions.
-In the first row the terminal digit distributions of the means are presented, for both the congruent (left column) and incongruent (right column) conditions.
+The first row depicts the terminal digit distributions of the means, for both the congruent (left column) and incongruent (right column) conditions.
 The first row shows that the terminal digit distributions of the genuine- and fabricated mean response times are approximately uniform with only minor differences between the genuine- and fabricated data.
 The terminal digit distributions of the standard deviations (second row) show slightly more deviation from uniformly distributed digits, but still approximate the expected distribution of terminal digits reasonably

 22